Lancelot1998/Space-structured_Blockchain/README.md

 The entity consists of two parts, which are macroblock miner and microblock miner.

-During each block-cycle, macroblock miners execute leadership selection, while microblock miners just execute mining.
+During each epoch, macroblock miners execute leadership selection, while microblock miners just execute mining.

 To find more details, please wait for our update.